-Grasshoppers can't jump sideways or backwards; only forward
+Grasshoppers can't jump sideways or backwards

 Grasshopper meetings help entrepreneurs and innovators move forward.
 Presenters with expertise in specific technologies, venture capital and other areas share best practices and spur thought-provoking discussion.
 Networking abounds.

 We’ll get together on: January 24; February 21; March 21; April 18; May 23; June 20; July 18; September 19; October 24; November 21.
 Meetings are held on Thursdays from 4:30pm to 6:30pm in Room 121 of the Technology Innovation Center (10437 W. Innovation Drive, Wauwatosa).

 January 24: Peter Skanavis, Founder and President of Homeowners Concept Realtors and an angel investor, will discuss about how he found an unmet need in For Sale by Owner sales and started Homeowners Concept.
 Peter will also provide insight into what he looks for in the startups he chooses to invest in.